ipython/ipyparallel/docs/source/task.rst

     Dependencies only work within the task scheduler.
 You cannot instruct a load-balanced task to run after a job submitted via the MUX interface.

-The simplest form of Dependencies is with `all=True,success=True,failure=False`.
-In these cases, you can skip using Dependency objects, and just pass msg_ids or AsyncResult objects as the `follow` and `after` keywords to :meth:`client.apply`:
+The simplest form of Dependencies is with `all=True, success=True, failure=False`.
+In these cases, you can skip using Dependency objects, and pass msg_ids or AsyncResult objects as the `follow` and `after` keywords to :meth:`client.apply`:

 .. sourcecode:: ipython